flerlagekr/Utilities/README.md

 Simply host this html file on a public web server.
 You can then pass three parameters to the url: width, height, and imageurl.
 For example: https://flerlageapps.com/resize.html?height=420&width=1000&imageurl=http://flerlageapps.com/logo.png

+# Image Resizer
+Simple html page that will display an image.
+Some image sites, such as imgur, won't allow embedding via iFrame (which Tableau uses for web objects).
+This allows yout to pass a URL of the image, then display it, bypassing that limitation.

+Simply host this html file on a public web server.
+You can then pass one parameter to the url: imageurl.
+For example: hhttps://flerlageapps.com/image.html?imageurl=https://i.imgur.com/4GK14iv.png

 # Twitter Embedder
 Simple html page that will load a tweet in a way that is embeddable via simple URL (useful for Tableau).